Slewog/auto-install-pip-pygame/README.md

-# auto install pip-pygame
+# === auto install pip-pygame ===

+# 1 Install the necessary libraries:
-Install pygame library and update pip
+- Install pygame library and update pip
-Install pip library if not installed
+- Install pip library if not installed

+# Developed by Slewog